3DCoded/3MS/docs/kits/instructions/printed-parts-and-tools.md

 - Ensure you have:

-    .rcir.
-A phillips-head screwdriver (used for the screw terminals for the PSU)
+    - A phillips-head screwdriver (used for the screw terminals for the PSU)

-    .gcir.
-A flat-head screwdriver (used for the screw terminals on the SKR Pico)
+    - A flat-head screwdriver (used for the screw terminals on the SKR Pico)

 .gcard